Efficient Feature-based Image Registration by Mapping Sparsified Surfaces: Proposed method

 Given two high resolution images $I_1$ and $I_2$, our goal is to compute a fast and accurate mapping $f: I_1 \to I_2$.
 Note that directly working on the high resolution images can be inefficient.
 To accelerate the computation, the first step is to construct a coarse triangular representation of the image $I_1$.
 In the following, we propose an efficient image triangulation scheme called {\em TRIM}.
-Our triangulation scheme is content-aware.
-Specifically, special objects and edges in the images are effectively captured by a segmentation step, and a suitable coarse triangulation is constructed with the preservation of these features.
-Our proposed {\em TRIM} method consists of 6 steps in total.
+The pipeline of our proposed framework is described in Figure \ref{fig:pl}.